How To Stop Dog Barking Permanently! ULTIMATE Guide

 - Show Your Dog How To Act

-You are showing your dog how you want them to act and that they are getting rewarded to act a certain way.
-On top of that, they aren’t getting the treat for barking, they are getting the treat because they are doing what you want them to do.
+You are showing your dog how you want them to act and that they are getting rewarded for acting a certain way.
+On top of that, they aren’t getting the treat for barking.
+They are getting the dog treat because they are doing what you want them to do.

 You should ALWAYS ask them to sit.
-It’s way more beneficial to have your dog preform a task when you are trying to train them not to bark.
+It’s way more beneficial to have your dog perform a task when you are trying to train them not to bark.

 - What If You Can’t Get Their Attention

-In the event that you can’t reclaim your dog’s attention from the knock at the door with a treat then it’s time to move them further away from the source of noise, aka “the door.”
+If you can’t reclaim your dog’s attention from the knock at the door with a treat, then it’s time to move them further away from the source of noise, aka “the door.”

-By doing this you will have successfully and intelligently communicated with your dog on how you want them to act.
-Along with being able to teach them without using force or fear.
+By doing this, you will have successfully and intelligently communicated with your dog how you want them to act along with being able to teach them without using force or fear.

 Training this way will be pleasant for your dog rather than stressful.

 Up until this point, we have only covered reactive training exercises.
 If you want long term results, the reactive exercises alone will not be enough.